 The Request for Arbitration Form must be filled out with all requested information.
 If a Request for Arbitration Form is not duly filled out and/or if the provided information is not adequate for the initiation of the procedure, the party will be informed accordingly within five working days from the date the Request for Arbitration Form was initially submitted and will be requested to duly fill out the Request for Arbitration Form.
-The party has a two-month timeframe, starting from the date they initially sent the form, to duly fill out the Request for Arbitration Form and/or to provide the missing information.
+The party has a two-month timeframe, starting from the date they initially sent the form, to duly fill out the Request for Arbitration.
 The two-month timeframe cannot exceed the one-year period specified in the previous paragraph.